DataDog/datadog-cloudfoundry-buildpack/README.md

 ## Configuration

 ### General configuration of the Datadog Agent
-All the options supported by the Agent in the main `datadog.yaml` configuration file can also be set through environment variables as described in the [documentation of the Agent][5].
+All options supported by the Agent in the main `datadog.yaml` configuration file can also be set through environment variables as described in the [Agent documentation][5].

 #### Setup the Datadog API Key